Whitney H. Montgomery, NCOBS Executive Director 2007-2020

 Amos Beason, Board Member 2010-2019

 From 2011 to 2012, during a time of transition for Outward Bound in the United States, Whitney served as the first Executive Director of the Outward Bound Services Group while remaining at the helm of NCOBS.
 This national marketing arm led the recruitment of students for Outward Bound wilderness courses, which ensured enrollment during a critical period and increased the long-term stability of the country’s legacy wilderness schools.
-Recently, he served again as an Interim in this role whole fulfilling the NCOBS Executive Director responsibilities.
+Recently, he served again as an Interim in this role while fulfilling the NCOBS Executive Director responsibilities.

 “From the Great Recession to the national Outward Bound dis-affiliation, through the wonderful celebration of our School’s 50th anniversary, Whitney’s leadership has been forward-focused, steady, and remarkable.
 He embodies “service above self,” always answering the call to help, having twice served in interim national Outward Bound roles while continuing to fulfill his responsibilities as our Executive Director.
 I admire his compassion, and his courage, in making the needed yet unpopular decisions that are part and parcel of leadership.
 Our School is fortunate he has been our leader.”